AlessandroVioli/DALE-OF-COMO/README.txt

 This will start the development server, and you can view the application in your browser at http://localhost:3000 (or another port, if specified).

-Contributing
-We welcome contributions!
-Please fork the repository and submit pull requests for review.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.